greenelab/deep-review/all-sections.md

 least 15 iterations of software development to fine-tune, which suggests that these models may not generalize.

-Going forward, variant calling will benefit more from optimizing neural network architectures than from developing features by hand.
+Variant calling will benefit more from optimizing neural network architectures than from developing features by hand.
 An interesting and informative next step would be to rigorously test if encoding raw sequence and quality data as an image, tensor, or some other mixed format produces the best